 Chauk Htat Gyi Pagoda / Botataung Pagoda / Shwedagon Pagoda / Nga Htat Gyi Pagoda

-All the fruit are offered at Botataung Pagoda.
+All the fruit that are sacrificed in Botataung Pagoda.

 Little girl ringing the big bell